 Heidi (OE ‘87, Ph.D.
 University of Chicago) returned to the woods of Oregon by way of a long journey that carried her to India, Guatemala, Germany, and, eventually, Connecticut—travels that were interrupted by long years in graduate school.
 Her teaching is in the areas of philosophical and religious ethics.
-An avid runner and wilderness enthusiast, Heidi has her eyes set on the Portland Marathon and several canyons on the northern border of Yosemite.
-She can’t pass up a genuine moral dilemma, and can often be found on the horns of one.
-She and Tad are married and have two boys, Henry (14) and William (10).
+An avid runner and wilderness enthusiast, Heidi will take you on the local running trails, and hopefully will lead a killer backpack trip!
+In her spare time, she loves to cook and hang out with her two sons, Henry (15) and William (11).

 Kelton (Tad) (OE ‘80, Ph.D.
 University of Iowa) joined the faculty of the Oregon Extension in the fall of 2011.
 He has taught Christian theology, church history, and comparative religions at several colleges and for fifteen years at Hartford Seminary.
 He grew up in Colorado, but has led an itinerant academic life in Oregon, New Jersey, Iowa, Germany, and Connecticut.
 He has published one book called The Blackwell Guide to Theology and Popular Culture, and is currently interested in how Christianity has learned, with great difficulty, to be moral through the experiences of its darkest hours.